 The first time I used focus peaking was with the 120 fps slow motion video (see feature #8 above), where there is no auto focus available.
 There's a little bit of a learning curve, but it's not difficult to learn how it works.

 Canon got it right when they designed the successor to the 80D.
 Having used the 70D for many years, I was disappointed with the lack of improved features that came along with the 80D. and not quite ready to plunge into the world of Canon mirrorless cameras and lenses.
+Keeping it somewhat smaller as an APS-C camera gives you many good option for Canon 90D Lenses.

 The 90D technically isn't a pro camera, but it's a great camera, with a lot of value packed in, and quite capable of giving you both great photographs and great video.
 Certainly, the most important aspect of great photography is the person who is standing behind the camera, but the technology available in the Canon EOS 90D is remarkable.